Update: Some of the offers mentioned below may not be available.

 - It’s worth noting that American Express has run various transfer bonuses to Etihad in the past.
 In 2016, there was a 30% bonus in May and a 20% bonus in October.
 For every Amex point you transferred, you’d have received either a 20% or 30% bonus in Etihad miles.
 This makes it even easier to get the points necessary!

-- For small business owners, you can also sign up to The Business Gold Rewards Card from American Express OPEN.
+- For small business owners, you can also apply for The Business Gold Rewards Card from American Express OPEN.
 This is a powerhouse card for business owners that usually runs an introductory bonus of 50,000 Membership Rewards® points and will earn you up to 3pts/$1 on everyday spending.

 To Fly Emirates First Class:

 I signed up for the following cards to earn SPG Starpoints, which I’d then transfer to Japan Airlines to book Emirates First Class.
+This was prior to Japan Airlines added huge cash surcharges to awards on Emirates.
 (Note that these offers may not be available from these specific cards, as introductory bonuses and their spending requirements change frequently!)

 - The Starwood Preferred Guest® Card from American Express